slittorin/home-assistant-setup/README.md

 - Keep to standard setup/config as much as possible.
 - Limit the number of exposed ports/services on the Home Assistant.

-#### Historical data
+#### Historical data and visualization

-As of [2021.8.0](https://www.home-assistant.io/blog/2021/08/04/release-20218/#long-term-statistics) Home Assistant seems to be on the way to store and manage historical data in a better way, but is still in development phase, including capability to graphically present historical data.\
+As of [2021.8.0](https://www.home-assistant.io/blog/2021/08/04/release-20218/#long-term-statistics) Home Assistant is be on the way to store and manage historical data (see information about tables above) in a better way, but is still in development phase, including capability to graphically visualize historical data.

-Therefore we also add InfluxDB (to capture states) and Grafana to present historical data.
+However, as these capabilities are still in the early stages, specifically since not all integrations/capabilities use the historical data tables yet, and most importantly since the visualization capabilities in HA is not yet to a standard, we want to utilize historical data also through InfluxDB and Grafana for visualizations.

+This of course entitles that we need to set governing principles to support the capabilities we required, for both sensors and where to store data.

+We therefore define the following:
+- States and events in HA database (MariaDB), acc

-Note however that we may not want to write all data to InfluxDB, see [Exclude sensors for InfluxDB integration](https://github.com/slittorin/home-assistant-maintenance/blob/main/README.md#exclude-sensors-for-influxdb-integration).
+Note that we may not want to write all data to InfluxDB, see [Exclude sensors for InfluxDB integration](https://github.com/slittorin/home-assistant-maintenance/blob/main/README.md#exclude-sensors-for-influxdb-integration), since the data volume will be too large.

 #### Database retention and history